Theory of Stochastic Processes

 There are historic module descriptions of this module.
 A module description is valid until replaced by a newer one.

 Whether the module’s courses are offered during a specific semester is listed in the section Courses, Learning and Teaching Methods and Literature below.

 |available module versions|

-PH1006 is a semester module in German language at Master’s level which is offered in summer semester.
+PH1006 is a semester module in English or German language at Master’s level which is offered in summer semester.